 Have completed the outdoor skills training programs appropriate to your Scouting position.

 Be capable of functioning safely in an outdoor environment and have a BSA Annual Health and Medical Record - Parts A, B & C, valid through the beginning of the course.
-Use this link to download the fillable form: http://www.scouting.org/filestore/HealthSafety/pdf/680-001_ABC.pdf
+See the resources lin on the right side, under the registration link.

 To register for the 2018 Summer Course at Silver Trails (August 13-18) click here